dahga/Little-Bits/README.md

 ## Description
--calendar will show the countdown by each event.
+The calendar will show the countdown by each event as the user scrolls through the calendar.
--user can choose time frame on notifications example 1 week out or 3 days out ect.
+The user can choose time frame on notifications example 1 week out or 3 hours out ect.
 (group activity)
 - Doesn't have to include everything.
 Can be a quick summary of what our calendar app can be about.

 ## Stackholders and their Interests
+Interests are equal with count-down clock.
+Business and public alike can use the website as they choose.
 (group activity)

 ### The Software Developer and Maintainer